wacncontent/CustomizeTool/removeCommentOutput2/includes/howto-service-bus-queues.md

 Service Bus queues are a general-purpose technology that can be used for a wide variety of scenarios:

 -   Communication between web and worker roles in a multi-tier Azure application.
--   Communication between on-premises apps and Azure hosted apps in a hybrid solution.
+-   Communication between on-premises apps and Azure-hosted apps in a hybrid solution.
 -   Communication between components of a distributed application running on-premises in different organizations or departments of an organization.

 Using queues enables you to scale your applications more easily, and enable more resiliency to your architecture.